 In the years following your first knee replacement surgery, the metal portion of your implant slowly wears down this plastic portion.
-In fact, your regular daily activities may produce as many as two million cycles per year on these parts.

 Depending on the amount of wear to this plastic piece, your surgeon may be able to replace only the plastic piece alone.
 In other cases, though, you may have worn through it and damaged the metal components as well.
 In this case, the entire implant will be replaced.

 The wearing down of the plastic component has an unfortunate side effect.
 The tiny plastic particles that wear off are attacked by your body’s immune system, and this immune response also attacks the healthy bone around your implant.
 This leads to a condition called osteolysis, in which the bone in the area around the joint implant softens as it is absorbed by the body, thus making your implant unstable and in need of revision.
 Your consultant orthopaedic surgeon usually will be able to detect osteolysis on your standard X-rays.